 My pilot course will teach busy CEOs to save time and become more effective communicators by writing effective emails fast. ~ Freelance Writer

-Once you have your Instant Credibility Builder, you can begin to get ideas about how you’re going to help your students achieve this transformation.
+Once you have your Instant Credibility Formula, you can begin to get ideas about how you’re going to help your students achieve this transformation.

-But don’t get bogged down by that yet because, first, you need to make sure your pilot idea is solid.
+But don’t get bogged down by that yet, because you need to make sure your pilot idea is solid first.

 Step 2.
 Do market research.

 (1) to validate and further refine your pilot idea, and

 (2) to identify the transformation or outcome you want your students to achieve.